 For natural disasters

 If a natural disaster that does not allow a safe return and stay hits the country where the foreigner has to return, the Immigration Office may release a residence permit for natural disasters.
-The permit is valid for 6 months and may be renewed if the conditions of disasters continue.
+The permit is valid for 6 months.
+It is possible to renew it if the conditions of disasters continue.

 For family reasons